Centreville Bank Stadium

 Soccer stadium in Rhode Island, U.S.

-Centreville Bank Stadium is a 10,500-seat soccer-specific stadium in Pawtucket, Rhode Island, the home of Rhode Island FC, a member of the USL Championship.
+Centreville Bank Stadium is a 10,500-seat soccer-specific stadium in Pawtucket, Rhode Island, United States.
+It is the home of Rhode Island FC, a member of the USL Championship in the second division of American soccer, and is planned to be the home of a future team in the United Football League.
 The stadium is located on the banks of the Seekonk River as a part of a larger neighborhood development called Tidewater Landing.